 @agorapulse: Followers have grown from 6543 to 9103, a 39% growth.

 @scottayres: Followers have grown from 7478 to 15016, a 101% growth.

 @thesmbuzz: Followers have grown from 5937 to 10281, a 73% growth.

 The last 2 accounts have been running the program for much longer so the growth rate is higher than the Agorapulse account.
 But it too was on the same sort of path (we have since turned it off for the time being.)

-The Agorapulse Instagram account has only been running the program for about 2 months, but seen tremendous growth.
+The Agorapulse Instagram account has only been running the program for about 2 months but has seen tremendous growth.
 The other accounts have been going for more than 4 months.

 It’s easy to see that every account has seem a great amount of growth, but does this correlate to more engagement?
-Or is it just crap followers?
+Or is it just pointless followers?

 I’m doing this for 2 reasons: